| Previous Page | Next Page | Index

 13 Mar 1797 capture of the Spanish brig-privateer Piteous Virgin Maria, 10 guns, 8 swivels and 42 men in the Straits of Gibraltar.

-3 Mar 1799, Plymouth, arrived the Viper Cutter, Lieutenant Pengelly.
+3 Mar 1799 Plymouth, arrived the Viper Cutter, Lt Pengelly.

 26 Dec 1799 the capture of the French lugger privateer Furet.

 28 Dec 1799 at Falmouth, refitting following the action with the Furet, during which the main mast was seriously damaged, as were the sails and rigging.